NachiketGadekar1/internship_report_manager/README.md

-Web app that allows students to submit reports for their internship, make use of java servlets
+A web application enabling students to submit internship reports, built using Java Servlets for server-side processing.